evilbunny2008/mqtt-dashboard-documentation/docs/zigbee2mqtt-examples.md

 You can either add another outlet or just click 'Done'.

-Your should now see one or more switches on the home screen and touching on them should activate the solinoid in the device.
+Your should now see one or more switches on the home screen and touching on them should activate the solenoid in the device.

 ## Debugging